animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 That same work week, Chenliang notifies me by Zoom that he wants me to join Niaz's lab, a Materials Science group that is trying to identify diffraction patterns using neural networks.
 Diffraction is a standard optics process, whereby light diffracts off of surfaces or through mediums.

 It was quite the synchronous timing, but at that point, I was used to synchronous timing, and just believed that the synchonicities must've had a point.
-So I gratefully joined Niaz's group for funding, even though it wasn't technically my choice.
+So I gratefully joined Niaz's group for funding, thinking it was purposed, even though it wasn't technically my choice.

 ### Christmas, 2018 crisis revisited, Volyoda, and hair regrowth